Chike17/recast.ly/README.md

 3. Make sure no other app is running on port 8080.

-4. Place the API KEY in the src/config/youtube.config file

-5. The search bar will automatically update the videos as you type in a query.
+4. The search bar will automatically update the videos as you type in a query.